 4) What are the penalties for sleeping drunk in a car in Nevada?

 The punishments for a sleeping DUI are the same as for driving drunk in Nevada.
 The maximum sentence for a first-time DUI is up to six months in jail and/or up to $1,000 in fines.3 However, the judge will usually dispense with the jail sentence as long as the defendant completes some driver safety classes.
-The DMV will also suspend the person's driver's license for three months.4 Note that penalties become steeper with each successive DUI.
+The court will order the installation of an ignition interlock device.
+The DMV will also suspend the person's driver's license.4 Note that penalties become steeper with each successive DUI.

 5) What are the defenses to sleeping DUI charges in Nevada?